Espouse2/Java-Pascal-Triangle/README.md

 This class is the controller of my project.
 Here everything comes to life and everything is put together to form a working project.

 ### Model:
 This class is the brain of my project.
-Whole math behind creation of the Pascals Triangle is done.
+Whole math behind creation of the Pascals Triangle is done here.
 There are two methods, from which we can choose, that create the Pascal's Triangle: method of binomial coefficient and method of summation of 2 'above' numbers.

 The binomial coefficient method calculates the value of each node of Pascal's Triangle by using nCr formula of node's position.
 For example, let x determine vertical position and y horizontal position, when we want to calculate value of second number in third row we apply x = 3 and y = 2 into nCr formula, i.e binomial coefficient formula.
 From that we can see, that for given position, node value will be 3C2 which results in: 3.